Why? Because I'm:

 Ideas are crucial!
-I find that many beginning writers give up on their manuscripts and claim they Cann't write, but often the issue is not their writing—it was the idea!
-Keep playing and keep starting stories.
+I find that many writers give up on their manuscripts and claim they can't write, but often the issue is not their writing—it's the idea!

-Here’s a short list to help you get started with collecting ideas:
+Here’s a short list to help you collect ideas:

 Don't Give Up (but don't be fooled, either)!